-Our results suggest that knowledge on the importance of vaccination against HPV contributes to the willingness of parents to vaccinate their children.
-This is in accordance with other authors that recognize the importance of conducting campaigns with the main objective to raise awareness and readiness of parents to vaccinate their children [8].
+Our results suggest that knowledge on the importance of vaccination against HPV contributes to willingness of the parents to vaccinate their children.
+This is in accordance with other authors that recognize the importance of conducting campaigns with the main aim to rise awareness and readiness of parents to vaccinate their children [8].
 For example, the major promoter of the HPV vaccination in Canada was the Society of Obstetricians and Gynecologists of Canada [8].
-They used a website (hpvinfo.ca) as the main channel for communication in the HPV vaccination campaign.
-Throughout the website they provided all the necessary information to publicize the importance of HPV vaccination.
+They used website (hpvinfo.ca) as the main channel for communication in the HPV vaccination campaign.
+Throughout website they provided all necessary information to widespread the importance of HPV vaccination.

-Similarly, our results evidenced that the cost of the vaccination process is one of the main obstacles for HPV vaccination in Serbia.
-Similar findings were reached by other authors, who concluded that the strongest influence on the acceptability of vaccination, besides the type of vaccine, is its cost [9, 10].
+Similarly, our results evidenced that the cost of vaccination process is one of the main obstacles for HPV vaccination process in Serbia.
+Similar findings reached authors [9, 10] concluding that strongest influence on acceptability, besides type of vaccine is its cost.

 Some limitations of the present study should be acknowledged.
-First, we observed parents that vaccinated, and those who did not vaccinate their children together.
-Splitting those two samples would probably be useful to find out which were the main drivers that lead some parents to vaccinate their children, in addition to determining obstacles, such as the absence of knowledge and high costs.
-Also, we did not analyze cultural and social factors that could play a very important role in making a decision on vaccination.
+First, we observed parents that vaccinated, and those who not vaccinated their children together.
+Splitting those two samples would probably be useful to find out which were the main drivers that lead some parents to vaccinate their children, in addition to determine obstacles such as absence of knowledge and high costs.
+Also, we did not analyze cultural and social factors that could play very important role in making a decision on vaccination.